Michael Doukas Glabas Tarchaneiotes: Monastic life and death

 It is not known when Glabas died, but it was probably sometime between 1305 and 1308.
 Before his death, he became a monk.
 He was buried by his widow in a small chapel in the Pammakaristos Church in Constantinople, which he and his wife had restored and handed over to Patriarch John XII of Constantinople in 1293.
 The church was possibly decorated with a fresco cycle celebrating his military exploits, described by Philes.
 Glabas and his wife funded several other churches from their wealth: in 1302/3 they had also sponsored the restoration of a chapel to St. Euthymius in the Church of St. Demetrius in Thessalonica, as well as the Prisklabetza Monastery at Prilep and the Atheniotissa Church in Constantinople, where he also funded the construction of a hospice.

 Family

 Glabas married Maria Doukaina Komnene Branaina Palaiologina.
 They had one daughter, whose name is not documented.
 She married Andronikos Komnenos Branas Doukas Angelos.
 After Glabas' death, his wife became a nun with the name Martha.
+Chandrenos is identified by historian Athanasios Papadopoulos-Kerameus as having married Theodote Glabaina Tarchaneiotissa (a probable daughter of Michael Doukas Glabas Tarchaneiotes and Maria Doukaina Komnene Branaina Palaiologina).
+Papadopoulos-Kerameus states that they were the parents of Theodora Palaiologina Angelina and thus the maternal grandparents of Emperor John VI Kantakouzenos.